-The Class Schedule (see below) lists the topics covered, text readings, and homework assignments, exam dates, etc. week by week throughout the term.
+The Class Schedule (see below) lists the topics covered, text readings, exam dates, etc. week by week throughout the term.
 Some details may be subject to change depending on the class schedule.
 Be sure to do the homework problems: it is almost impossible to succeed in physics courses without working a lot of problems.
 It will not help to use someone else's solutions.
 It can help to form study groups so long as each group member participates in real discussion and independent thought.

 Each weekly work unit starts with a lecture and includes a related homework assignment.
-Some of the homework problems will usually be covered in recitation class and the final HW submit deadline is typically about a week after material is introduced in lecture class.
+The HW submit deadline is typically about a week after material is introduced in lecture class.

-- Read the assigned sections of the text before the lecture covering that material. - Read the instructor's lecture notes before class (if provided) and bring them to class. - Work on homework problems before they are covered in recitation and certainly before they are due. - The Mastering Physics online system shows the applicable homework due dates and keeps track of scores.
+- Read the assigned sections of the text before the lecture covering that material. - Read the instructor's lecture notes before class (if provided) and bring them to class. - Work on homework problems before the recitation and certainly before they HW is due. - The Mastering Physics online system shows the applicable homework due dates and keeps track of scores.